ChristianRiesen/base32/README.md

 Requirements
 ------------

-PHP 7.4+
+Works on PHP 7.2 and later, including PHP 8.0.

-Tests run on PHPUnit 9.5, with PHP 7.4 and later.
+Tests run on PHPUnit 9.5, with PHP 7.3 and later.
+For PHP 7.2, tests use an older PHPUnit version.

 Author
 ------